“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 in the golf industry and established a golf driving range.
 Growing up, I

-experienced the typical lifestyle of an Italian American suburbanite from a
+experienced the typical lifestyle of the full blown Italian American.
+Both hail from the lower/middle-class

 neighborhoods of Philadelphia, particularly South and West Philadelphia, where